Migrate to Exadata Database

 Amazon Elastic File System automatically scales from gigabytes to petabytes which eliminates the need for manual storage provisioning.
 This ensures that migration workloads can handle large datasets without storage constraints.

-• Seamless Integration with Oracle AI Database
+• Seamless Integration with Oracle Database

-Amazon Elastic File System supports Network File System (NFS) protocols, allowing Oracle AI Databases to read and write directly to the EFS file system.
+Amazon Elastic File System supports Network File System (NFS) protocols, allowing Oracle Databases to read and write directly to the EFS file system.
 This is particularly useful for Data Pump exports and imports, RMAN backups, and transportable tablespaces.

 • Cost Optimization